Linaker History, Family Crest & Coats of Arms

 Early History of the Linaker family

-Another 151 words (11 lines of text) covering the years 1460, 1524, 1500, 1518 and 1620 are included under the topic Early Linaker History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Linaker research.
+Another 76 words (5 lines of text) covering the years 1460, 1524, 1500, 1518 and 1620 are included under the topic Early Linaker History in all our PDF Extended History products and printed products wherever possible.

 Linaker Spelling Variations